33 Months Gone: 1980 Triumph TR7 Convertible – Sold?

-June 27th Update: nearly one more month has now passed and we confirmed this 1980 Triumph TR7 has the same listing with no updates still shown on Craigslist.
-With a much too optimistic price for this final year Triumph we won’t be surprised yet another fresh listing soon, hopefully with a much more realistic price in line with the car’s condition.
+June 27, 2020 Update: nearly one more month has now passed and we confirmed this 1980 Triumph TR7 has the same listing with no updates still shown on Craigslist.
+With a much too optimistic price for this final year Triumph, we won’t be surprised yet another fresh listing soon, hopefully with a much more realistic price in line with the car’s condition.

-Two towns over from the Guys With Rides office is this 1980 Triumph currently offered for sale in Lambertville, New Jersey where the current caretaker has it priced at $8,500.
+Two towns over from the Guys With Rides office is this 1980 Triumph original offered for sale in September 2019 on Craigslist in Lambertville, New Jersey, where the current caretaker continues to have it priced at $8,500.
 The Hagerty Insurance Online Valuation Tool currently lists the #2 “Excellent” value for the last year of the TR7 at $8,600, so the seller has it priced in line with what he considers the condition of his car to be in.
 As you’ll see below, while the exterior appears to be in excellent condition, the interior is what really holds this car back, so we would try to negotiate a price halfway between Hagerty’s “Excellent” level and the #3 “Good estimate of $4,300.

 The shape of things to come.
 That was Triumph’s tagline of its new TR7 as it pulled into a triangular garage in TV commercials for the wedge-shaped sports car.
 Equipped with coil springs and disc brakes at all four corners, car enthusiasts considered the TR7 the first modern British sports car.
 Ironically, Triumph elected to replace the TR6’s complicated independent rear suspension with a more conventional solid axle, a four-link setup that handled very well.
 From its launch in 1975 through 1978, the TR7 was only available as a coupe out due to the belief the U.S. Federal government would implement rollover standards that never materialized.
 Unfortunately, the early TR7s built-in Speke near Liverpool earned a bad reputation as unreliable lemons due to self-destructive tactics deployed by British labor unions before production transferred to Solihull two years later.